Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: Concurrent Operational Game Semantics

 \subsection{The Concurrent OGS LTS}

 We introduce \emph{running terms}, ranged over by $A,B$, as partial maps with finite domains from continuation names to $\lambda$-terms.
 Each mapping $\pmap{p}{M}$ of a running term can be seen as a thread evaluating $M$, with $p$ an identifier used to communicate the result of the evaluation.
 A \emph{concurrent configuration} is a triple $ \conf{A,\gamma,\phi}$ of a running term $A$, an environment $\gamma$, and a set of names $\phi$.
 Moreover, the domains of $A$ and $\gamma$ must be disjoint.
 Both the running term and the environment may be empty.
-The continuation structure of such a concurrent configuration is then defined as $(\dom{A},\cs{\gamma})$.
+The continuation structure of such a concurrent configuration is then defined as the pair $(\dom{A},\cs(\gamma))$ formed by the domain of $A$ and the continuation structure of $\gamma$.
 We extend the definition of the polarity function, considering names in the domain of both $A$ and $\gamma$ as Player names.

 Passive and active configurations can be seen as special cases of \COGS configurations with empty and singleton running term, respectively.
 For this reason we still use $\FF, \GG$ to range over \COGS configurations.
 Moreover, we freely take \AOGS configurations to be \COGS configurations, and conversely for \COGS configurations with empty and singleton running term, omitting the obvious syntactic coercions.